Willamette Zone

 GOLD LAKE: Brook trout, rainbow trout

 OPEN for the season!
-The lake is open for angling annually from May 22 to Oct.
+The lake is open for fishing annually from May 22 to Oct.
 31. For access inquiries call the USFS Willamette National Forest (541) 782-2283 for updates.

 Gold lake has special fishing regulations in place that include no retention of rainbow trout, no limit on brook trout, fly-fishing only, with fly rod, no spinning rigs, only barbless hooks.
 Oregon State Marine Board passed a new regulation in 2020 that allows ELECTRIC motors only on Gold Lake.

 This large reservoir has two seasonal boat ramps.
-Due to drought conditions, water levels are already dropping slowly.
+Due to drought conditions, water levels are dropping slowly.
 The boat ramp at Whitcomb Campground is already out of the water and is unlikely to be usable for the rest of the year.
 Thistle Creek boat ramp goes deeper and will be usable for a few more weeks.
 It is stocked in spring several times with hatchery trout.
-It will be stocked this week with about 2,800 hatchery trout.
+It was stocked this spring with over 24,000 hatchery trout.
 In addition, there is a healthy population of smallmouth bass.
-In the fall the reservoir is drawn down all the way making it inaccessible to anglers.
+In the fall the reservoir is drawn down all the way, making it inaccessible to anglers.
+Last updated 6/16/26.

 HARRIET LAKE: Trout